 If you enjoy horror films, you will love Cordyceps Mushrooms!

-Instead of growing on trees or in the ground, These parasitic mushrooms take up residence on insects, mainly in a certain type of caterpiller that lives in the Himalaya mountains.
+Instead of growing on trees or in the ground, These parasitic mushrooms take up residence on insects, mainly in a certain type of caterpillar that lives in the Himalayas.
 Once the spores have settled into their host, they replace their host’s flesh with their own mushroom tissue.
-After some time has passed, they sprout a long, thin, stem-like mushroom out of the head of the now-dead caterpiller.
+After some time has passed, they sprout a long, thin, stem-like mushroom out of the head of the now-dead caterpillar.

 Different species of Cordyceps Mushrooms grow in many countries worldwide, but the species that has the most reputed health benefits, Cordyceps Sinensis, grows only in the Himalayan regions of Tibet, Nepal, and Bhutan.
 It is rare and extremely expensive.

 These caterpillars live in alpine fields high in the mountains, and as they die they sink into the moss and grass.
 At certain times of the year, whole fields are filled with the little orange stem-like mushrooms, sticking 1-3 inches out of the ground.